lightning/bolts/04-onion-routing.md

 ### Failure Messages

-The failure message encapsulated in `failuremsg` has identical format to a normal message: two byte type (`failure-code`) followed by data suitable for that type.
-The following `failure-code` values are supported.
+The failure message encapsulated in `failuremsg` has identical format to a normal message: two byte type (`failure_code`) followed by data suitable for that type.
+The following `failure_code` values are supported.
 A node MUST select one of these codes when creating an error message, and MUST include the appropriate data.

 In the case of more than one error, a node SHOULD select the first one listed.

-The top byte of `failure-code` can be read as a set of flags:
+The top byte of `failure_code` can be read as a set of flags:
 * 0x8000 (BADONION): unparsable onion, encrypted by previous node.
 * 0x4000 (PERM): permanent failure (otherwise transient)
 * 0x2000 (NODE): node failure (otherwise channel)